-Classic white subway tile will always add timeless appeal to any bathroom..
+Classic white subway tile will always add timeless appeal to any bathroom.
 Originally seen on the walls of subway stations, these rectangular tiles have been cemented in the bathroom tile vocabulary.
 But a new crop of colors and sizes brings variety to the marketplace, as do colorful grouts and inset tiles.
 Plus, there are so many ways to arrange subway tiles.
 Read on for our favorite bathroom subway tile ideas.

 The walls of this bathroom are clad in traditionally dimensioned and colored subway tiles.
 The room gets a signature look thanks to a slightly tinted grout, which helps provide a smooth shift between the crisp white tile and the bold black on the shutters.
 A switch to hexagon tile on the floor keeps the black and white color scheme going but contrasts classic running bond subway tiles.

 Subway tiles are an affordable option for bathroom walls and surfaces, so using them for a majority of your tile application will yield a lower-cost project.
 But adding accent tiles can add pizzazz.
-The watery teal and green mosaic tile border enlivens this classic look.
+The watery blue and green mosaic tile border enlivens this classic subway tile look.
 The jewel-tone tiles and shapely edging serve as a transition from the laid-back white subway tiles to the color-infused aqua tiles in the recessed shelves surrounding the mirror.

 Explore tile finish and glazing options if you want the classic shape of subway tiles but don't want traditional white tiles.
-A crackle finish on the tiles of this tub surround gives the tile treatment a contemporary edge, and the variegated yellow tones create a sunny, dynamic look with natural undertones.
+A greige finish on these glazed bathroom subway tiles add contemporary edge, around a traditional freestanding tub.
+White tile on the bathroom floor keeps the room grounded and timeless.

 Inherently simple, subway tiles make a statement when applied en masse.
 The shower surround in this bathroom is clad in subway tiles and matching white grout, creating an uninterrupted plane of white.
 The reliable water resistance of properly installed tile also protects the walls of the shower from moisture damage.

 Larger subway tiles will lend a more contemporary vibe to a bathroom, while still retaining a sense of timelessness.
 Wide grout lines also add a distinguishing accent to the tile application, as does a specialty glaze or color.
-The tile in this bathroom embodies all three of those traits, creating a memorable shower surround.
-In the light and airy bathroom, the bold structure of the tile design grounds the space, and the green-glaze tile coordinates with the green-tinted glass shower door and walls.
+The tile in this bathroom embodies several of those traits, creating a memorable shower surround.
+In the light and airy bathroom, the bold structure of the tile design grounds the space, and the black grout coordinates with the bathroom countertop and floor.